Merovingian dynasty

 The Merovingian dynasty (/,mEr@'vIndZi@n/) was the ruling family of the Franks from around the middle of the 5th century until Pepin the Short in 751.
 They first appear as "Kings of the Franks" in the Roman army of northern Gaul.
 By 509 they had united all the Franks and northern Gallo-Romans under their rule.
 They conquered most of Gaul, defeating the Visigoths (507) and the Burgundians (534), and also extended their rule into Raetia (537).
 In Germania, the Alemanni, Bavarii and Saxons accepted their lordship.
-The Merovingian realm was the largest and most powerful of the states of western Europe following the breakup of the empire of Theodoric the Great.
+The Merovingian realm was the largest and most powerful of the states of Western Europe following the breakup of the empire of Theodoric the Great.

-The dynastic name, medieval Latin Merovingi or Merohingii ("sons of Merovech"), derives from an unattested Frankish form, akin to the attested Old English Merewīowing, with the final -ing being a typical Germanic patronymic suffix.
-The name derives from Salian King Merovech, who is at the center of many legends.
+The dynastic name, medieval Latin Merovingi or Merohingii ("sons of Merovech") derives from Salian King Merovech, the father of Childeric I.

 Unlike the Anglo-Saxon royal genealogies, the Merovingians never claimed descent from a god, nor is there evidence that they were regarded as sacred.

 The Merovingians' long hair distinguished them from other Franks, who commonly cut their hair short.
-Contemporaries sometimes referred to them as the "long-haired kings" (Latin reges criniti).
+Later authors referred to the early 5th century Frankish kings as the "long-haired kings" (Latin reges criniti), and the Merovingians continued that tradition.
 A Merovingian whose hair was cut could not rule, and a rival could be removed from the succession by being tonsured and sent to a monastery.
 The Merovingians also used a distinct name stock.
 One of their names, Clovis, evolved into Louis and remained common among French royalty down to the 19th century.

 The first well-known Merovingian king was Childeric I (died 481).
 His son Clovis I (died 511) converted to Nicene Christianity, united the Franks and conquered most of Gaul.
 The Merovingians treated their kingdom as single yet divisible.
 Clovis's four sons divided the kingdom among themselves, and it remained divided until 679 with the exception of four short periods (558–561, 613–623, 629–634, 673–675).
 After that it was divided again only once (717–718).
 The main divisions of the kingdom were Austrasia, Neustria, Burgundy and Aquitaine.

 During the final century of Merovingian rule, the kings were increasingly pushed into a ceremonial role.
 Actual power was increasingly in the hands of the mayor of the palace, the highest-ranking official under the king.
 In 656, the mayor Grimoald I tried to place his son Childebert on the throne in Austrasia.
 Grimoald was arrested and executed; but his son ruled until 661, when the Merovingian dynasty was restored.
 When King Theuderic IV died in 737, the mayor Charles Martel continued to rule the kingdoms until his death in 741.
 The dynasty was restored again in 743, but in 751 Charles's son, Pepin the Short, deposed the last king, Childeric III, and had himself crowned, initiating the Carolingian dynasty.